-This course expands students' knowledge of clinical pharmacology to provide a sound basis to engage in prescriptive from which drug management.
-Pharmacodynamics, pharmacokinetics and pharmacotherapeutics of drug classes are explored through a variety of methodologies, including teaching-learning seminar discussion, problem-based case study presentations, focused readings, and web-based exercises.
+This course expands students' knowledge of clinical pharmacology to provide a sound basis from which to engage in prescriptive drug management.
+Pharmacodynamics, pharmacokinetics and pharmacotherapeutics of drug classes are explored through a variety of teaching-learning methodologies, including seminar discussion, problem-based case study presentations, focused readings, and web-based exercises.
 Co-requisites: NUR 616 and 620.
-Units: 3